UNSW-CEEM/DER_disturbance_analysis/validation/README.md

 For each event the following process will need to be followed:

 1. Build database from raw data for event
 2. Run normal tool analysis with appropriate settings for that event.
-Ensure that frequency data is included if necessary, and all category filterts other than "raw" are checked
+Ensure that frequency data is included if necessary, and all category filters other than "raw" are checked
 3. Batch save the results under a memorable name
 4. Identify appropriate sample circuits based on the results in the circuit summary.
 Currently the following columns are being used to identify unique circuits:
     * `response_category`, `reconnection_compliance_status`, `ufls_status`, `compliance_status`, `Standard_Version`